Real-Life Comparison Image Concept (Open-Cell Left | Closed-Cell Right)

 Limited use cases

-Why Do We Suggest Our Vega Foam Closed Cell Foam for Attic?
+Why Do We Suggest Our Vega Foam Closed Cell Foam for the Attic?

 When selecting insulation for your attic, choosing a product that offers optimal performance is important.
 Our Vega Foam Closed Cell Foam is an excellent choice for attic insulation due to its superior R-value and other benefits: